 3. Choosing the vegetables

 A key to good stir-frying is careful slicing.
-"All vegies should be cut into uniform-sized pieces," explains Vitetta-Miller, so that they'll cook in approximately the same amount of time.
+"All veggies should be cut into uniform-sized pieces," explains Vitetta-Miller, so that they'll cook in approximately the same amount of time.
 Smart picks include carrots, zucchini, celery, string beans, broccoli, snap peas and bok choy.
-Softer vegies such as tomatoes and eggplant tend to get mushy.
+Softer veggies such as tomatoes and eggplant tend to get mushy.

 If you'd rather skip the slicing altogether, check out some of the frozen stir-fry vegetable mixes at the supermarket or the pre-cut bags found in the fresh produce section.
 They are a super simple way to create a healthy stir-fry without the fuss.
 Try this idea in our spicy turkey and pineapple stir-fry or chicken, vegetable and peanut stir-fry.

 Temperature regulation is crucial to expert stir-frying.
 To assess the temperature of your pan, Vitetta-Miller suggests drizzling a few drops of water into it.
 If the water just sits there, the pan is not hot enough; if it evaporates right away, it is too hot.
 If the pan is the right temperature, she says, "the water will bounce and dance." <